-If you are still unable to access the Internet after disabling any firewall software, please contact Belkin Technical Support.
+If you are still unable to access the Internet after disabling any Firewall software, please contact Belkin Technical Support.

-I can't connect to the Internet wirelessly.
+I can't connect to the Internet wirelessly

-If you are unable to connect to the Internet from a wireless computer, please do the following:
+If you are unable to connect to the Internet from a wireless computer, please check the following items:

-- Look at the lights on your Router.
-Your Belkin Router's lights should be as follows: - The "Power" light should be on. - The "Connected" light should be on and not blinking.

-2. Open your wireless utility software by clicking on the icon in the system tray at the bottom, right-hand corner of the screen.
-If you are also using a Belkin Wireless Card or Adapter with this Router, the tray icon should look like this (the icon may be red
+- 1. Look at the lights on your Router.
+If you're using a Belkin Router, the lights should be as follows: - The "Power" light should be on. - The "Connected" light should be on, and not blinking. - The "WAN" light should be either on or blinking. - 2.
+Open your wireless utility software by clicking on the icon in the system tray at the bottom right-hand corner of the screen.
+If you're using a Belkin wireless card, the tray icon should look like this (the icon may be red or green):